vivxz/mini-projects/Gatsby/src/posts/gatsby.md

 5. It's best to create a layout if most of your pages involve the same component (footer, header, and etc.)
 6. Using gatsby-node to call certain APIs:
   - `onCreateNode` –– allow us to attach new data on to the individual node; attaching the slug throughout the entirety of our application
+  - `createPages` –– dynamically create new pages for the site
-  - `path.basename` –– takes the entire path and reduces it to just the filename
+7. `path.basename` –– takes the entire path and reduces it to just the filename